 It was an absolute joy for Dawn to sail with these inspiring women, from L to R:

 Nicole Yamase, the first Pacific islander to Challenger Deep and a doctoral student at the University of Hawaii; Kate Wawatai, as described earlier; Dawn, and Tamara Greenstone Alefaio, the program manager of the Micronesia Conservation Trust.

 Big smiles from the DSSV Pressure Drop: Here the entire crew stands aboard the Pressure Drop and smiles for a picture by drone.
-Dawn, left on the front row, smiles wearing a red Stanford cap next to former President of Palau, Tommy Remngasau Jr., and first Micronesian to Challenger Deep, Nicole Yamese.
+Dawn, left on the front row, smiles wearing a red Stanford cap next to former President of Palau, Tommy Remengesau Jr., and first Micronesian to Challenger Deep, Nicole Yamase.